 If you opt to pay the fee via the PRC cashier on your chosen appointment date, just provide a screenshot of the reference number as proof that you have an existing appointment schedule.

-Let me remind you that starting March 06, 2018 onwards, the Professional Regulation Commission (PRC) Central Office will move the processing of Renewal of Professional Identification Card (PIC) at the Philippine International Convention Center (PICC), Pasay City.
+Let me remind you that starting March 06, 2018, onwards, the Professional Regulation Commission (PRC) Central Office will move the processing of the Renewal of Professional Identification Card (PIC) to the Philippine International Convention Center (PICC), Pasay City.
 If you are planning to renew your PIC at the central office in Manila, choose the PICC instead as your appointment place.